CUSAT-SOE/guidelines/README.md

 # GUIDELINES for 30 Days of Code
 Connect | Create | Learn

+We've successfully completed 30 Days of Code.
+Therefore archiving this repo!

 ## Welcome aboard everyone!

 To let us know that you've checked in star the repo and comment on the [issue](https://github.com/CUSAT-SOE/guidelines/issues/1)